ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/index.md

 <div class="heading-box">
   <h1>Hosting</h1>

-  The guides within this section cover some of the hosting options you can use to build and deploy your Greenwood project.
-Below is a an overview of the deploy targets available for a Greenwood site, with additional target specific pages in the sidebar.
+  This section of our Guides content will cover some of the hosting options you can use to deploy your Greenwood project.
+Below is a an overview of the general purpose deploy targets available out of the box with Greenwood, with additional vendor specific sections in the sidebar.

 </div>